svenssonjoel/lispBM/doc/lbmref.md

 ### cond

-`cond` is a generalization of `if` to discern between n different cases based on boolean expression.
+`cond` is a generalization of `if` to discern between n different cases based on boolean expressions.
 The form of a `cond` expression is:
 `(cond ( cond-expr1 expr1) (cond-expr2 expr2) ... (cond-exprN exprN))`.
 The conditions are checked from first to last and for the first `cond-exprN` that evaluates to true, the corresponding `exprN` is evaluated.